J-son1/bank-tech-test/README.md

 # Bank tech test

-A small banking app that lets you print a statement of transactions you've made.
+A small banking app that lets you make transactions and print them in a statement.

 ---
 <br>